+Christians must be obedient to the word of God and do those things that please Him.
+Love characterizes God's children and results in assurance and answered prayer.
 This should not be taken to mean that an obedient lifestyle on the part of the believer merits or guarantees answered prayer.
 It means that, if our conscience does not condemn us and if we are living in line with the commandments, our will, will merge with God's will and so we may reasonably expect to receive what we ask of God.

 Verse 23.
-This is the foundational commandment in its two constituent parts.
-These are to believe in His Son, Jesus Christ and to love one another.
+This is the foundational commandment in its two basic parts.
+Believe in His Son, Jesus Christ and love one another.